 How To Get The Agile Approach Into Business Lines

-In many ways, agile is about creating better transparency across the organization and teams.
+In many ways, agile is about creating better transparency across the organization and its teams.
 The four building blocks that bring agile into the business are:

 • Stewardship: the consideration and alignment of all stakeholders in the organizational ecosystem to drive influence, awareness, support, and alignment.